 2021 manufacturing industry outlook

-Exploring manufacturing trends
+Exploring future trends in manufacturing

-2020 manufacturing industry trends
+Four manufacturing industry trends

-Energy and industrials trends in 2020
+Energy and industrials trends in 2021

 In today’s rapidly evolving marketplace environment, key business issues are converging with impacts felt across multiple industry sectors.
 What are the key trends, challenges, and opportunities that may affect your business and influence your strategy?
 Look for more perspectives and insights from some of Deloitte’s forward thinkers.